-Sightline Institute has been a Brainerd Foundation grantee since 2000.
+Sightline Institute was a Brainerd Foundation grantee from 2000 to 2016.

 $30,000 - To expand and deepen donor commitments for the organization’s work.
 Conservation capacity

 $80,000 - A two-year grant for policy research and communications support.
 Conservation capacity